View the full list of fields, first using long-form arguments:

 scyld-bootctl -i DefaultBoot update name="NewName" description="New description"

-The kernel and initramfs can also be set using the same command, although their paths must be prefixed with @ (which signifies that what follows is a local file path), e.g.:
+The kernel and initramfs are also set using the same command, although their paths must be prefixed with @ (which signifies that what follows is a local file path).
+For example:

 scyld-bootctl -i DefaultBoot update kernel=@/boot/vmlinuz-3.10.0-862.el7.x86_64